arc42/arc42.org-site/README.md

 ### How does it work?

 * home.md is the homepage, it's mapped (via permalink) to "/".
-* The Github repository is configured to generate Github-pages via Jekyll.
-* Github serves the site under a custom-domain, configured as CNAME.
-* With the arc42.org hosting provider we configured a custom DNS CNAME entry to point to github.
+* With the arc42.org hosting provider we configured a custom DNS CNAME entry to point to Netlify.

 ## Credits